 - Type of car – For example, unsecured used car loans may be charged a higher interest rate than if you were buying a new car.

 Tips for getting a lower vehicle loan interest rate

 Doing the following can help you access low-interest vehicle finance:

-- Taking out a secured car loan reduces the risk to the lender.
+- Taking out a secured car finance reduces the risk to the lender.
 Hence, you will typically be charged a lower interest rate.

 - Negotiate with the seller for a lower purchase price on your car.
-You may get a lower vehicle finance interest rate when you apply for a smaller loan size.
+You may get a lower interest rate when you apply for a smaller amount.

 Tips for reducing your monthly car payments